 The One Who Organizes Happy Hour

 This person is no ordinary facilitator.
 He or she happily volunteers for their propensity to find the hottest of hotspots, party hardy, and imbibe in ways both prolific and exploratory.
-Enable them to keep the good times rolling at home in style with a lovely Moscow mule kit that comes with the cocktail mix and two stainless steel with copper finish mugs.
+Enable them to keep the good times rolling at home in style with two bottles of citrus sangria mix.
+This fruity refreshing mix just needs to be poured over ice and mixed with wine.
+It’s also refreshing on its own as a mocktail.

 The One Who Makes the Daily Coffee Runs